soumyakuberan/springbootassignment/README.md

 Assignment Implementation Steps
 1)	There are two micro services app’s created using spring boot a)orderrestcontroller b)orderjmsprocessor
-2)	Used Mongo Db for storing the records (Mongo DB compass installed in laptop)
+2)	Use Mongo Db for storing the records (Mongo DB compass installed in laptop)
-3)	Used Active Mq as queue server(for sending the messages to the queue)
+3)	Use Active Mq as queue server(for sending the messages to the queue)
 4)	Orderrestcontroller exposes a POST service with the URL -http://localhost:8090/transaction/send

 5)Once the request is sent to the api URL, orderrestcontroller stores the request to JMS queue named “OrderTransactionQueue”, this queue gets registered in the Active MQ server running locally